PoCInnovation/Workshops/software/17.Kubernetes/README.md

 - Link the `PersistentVolumeClaim` to your `mongo-deployment`.
   - The mount path must be set to `/data/db`. *(This is where MongoDB stores its data)*.

+## Going further

+There's still a lot you can look into with Kubernetes.
+Feel free to experiment with other Kubernetes objects like [StatefulSets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/).

+You can also play around with tools like [helm](https://helm.sh/), [rancher](https://rancher.com/), [kustomize](https://kustomize.io/) which will speed up your Kubernetes hacking.

 ## Authors

 - [Diego Rojas](https://github.com/rojasdiegopro/)

 ## Organization